Women in the EZLN: Indigenous feminism in the EZLN

-Westernization, neoliberal globalization, and the Zapatista movement affected indigenous communities in Chiapas, Mexico in that it prompted the emergence of indigenous feminism.
+Westernization, neoliberal globalization, and the Zapatista movement affected indigenous communities in Chiapas, Mexico, in that it prompted the emergence of indigenous feminism.
 Indigenous feminism has "its own unique flair.
 It is an important site of gender struggle that explicitly recognizes the vital issues of cultural identity, nationalism, and decolonization.
 Their struggle is based in a blend of their unique ethnic, class and gender identities.
 In Mexico, indigenous women, feminists or not, are deeply involved in the political and social struggles of their communities.
-Simultaneously to these struggles, they have created specific spaces to reflect on their experiences of exclusion as women, as indigenous and as indigenous women.”
+Simultaneously to these struggles, they have created specific spaces to reflect on their experiences of exclusion as women, as indigenous and as indigenous women."

-Even though feminism is seen as a result of Westernization, indigenous women have struggled to “draw on and navigate Western ideologies while preserving and attempting to reclaim some indigenous traditions...which have been eroded with the imposition of dominant western culture and ideology."
+Even though feminism is seen as a result of Westernization, indigenous women have struggled to "draw on and navigate Western ideologies while preserving and attempting to reclaim some indigenous traditions...which have been eroded with the imposition of dominant western culture and ideology."
 Indigenous feminism is invested in struggles of women, indigenous people, and look to their roots for solutions whilst using some western ideas for achieving these goals.

 The women are invested in the collective struggle as the Zapatistas, and of women in general.
-In an interview with Ana Maria, one of the movement leaders said that the women "participated in the first of January (Zapatista Uprising)... the women’s struggle is the struggle of everybody.
+In an interview with Ana Maria, one of the movement leaders said that the women "participated in the first of January (Zapatista Uprising)... the women's struggle is the struggle of everybody.
 In EZLN, we do not fight for our own interests but struggle against every situation that exists in Mexico; against all the injustice, all the marginalization, all the poverty, and all the exploitation that Mexican women suffer.
 Our struggle in EZLN is not for women in Chiapas but for all the Mexicans."

-The effects of Western capitalist systems of development and culture makes flexibility in gender and labor roles more difficult than the indigenous cultures historical way of living off of the land.
-“Indigenous women’s entry into the money economy has been analyzed as making their domestic and subsistence work evermore dispensable to the reproduction of the labor force and thus reducing women’s power within the family.
+The effects of Western capitalist systems of development and culture makes flexibility in gender and labor roles more difficult than the indigenous cultures historical way of living with the land.
+"Indigenous women's entry into the money economy has been analyzed as making their domestic and subsistence work evermore dispensable to the reproduction of the labor force and thus reducing women's power within the family.
 Indigenous men have been forced by the need to help provide for the family in the globalized capitalist economic system that favors paid economic labor while depending on female subordination and unpaid subsistence labor.
-These ideals are internalized by many workers and imported back into the communities.”
+These ideals are internalized by many workers and imported back into the communities."
 This capitalistic infiltration harmed Gender role, they were becoming more and more restrictive and polarized with the ever-growing imposition of external factors on indigenous communities.
-Ever since the arrival of the Europeans and their clear distinction in the views of “home/work, domestic/productive, (soon to become the public and the private” separations and distinctions began to be made, and value began being placed in different forms.
+Ever since the arrival of the Europeans and their clear distinction in the views of "home/work, domestic/productive, (soon to become the public and the private" separations and distinctions began to be made, and value began being placed in different forms.